W H A T :

 Cincinnati CityBeat picks MIDNIGHT RAMBLE as the Main Event of the week:

-Pamela A. Thomas is a filmmaker, film historian, educator, writer & producer, who originated and co-produced (along with Bestor Cram), the award-winning documentary, MIDNIGHT RAMBLE: Oscar Micheaux and the Story of Race Movies for the PBS documentary series The American Experience.
+Pamela A. Thomas is a filmmaker, film historian, educator, writer & producer, who co-produced (along with Bestor Cram), the award-winning documentary, MIDNIGHT RAMBLE: Oscar Micheaux and the Story of Race Movies for the PBS documentary series The American Experience.

 In addition, she is the founder and Executive Director of BLACK FOLKS MAKE MOVIES, a newly formed non-profit organization utilizing education, screenings, empowerment and history to celebrate and encourage the contributions Black filmmakers have made to American cinema and American history.